Disability and Inclusion

 Belinda Seale: “Nature-based design in stroke rehabilitation environments” (Supervisors: Dr Claire Henderson-Wilson, Dr Louisa Smith, Dr Jo Watson, Dr Justin Lawson, Dr Aaron Davis)

 Tom Voigt: “The unintended consequences of acts of bravery on civilians.”
-(Supervisors: Associate Professor Angela Dew, Emeritus Professor Susan Balandin, Professor Jo Williams (Swinburne Uni) and Professor Catherine Bennett)
+(Supervisors: Professor Angela Dew, Emeritus Professor Susan Balandin, Professor Jo Williams (Swinburne Uni) and Professor Catherine Bennett)

 Megan Walsh: “Conversations about Sexuality, Romance and Gender: Experiences of Adolescents with Cerebral Palsy and Complex Communication Needs and Their Guardians” (Primary Supervisor: Kate Anderson.
 Associate Supervisors: Jo Watson, Amie O’Shea, Susan Sawyer (Murdoch Children’s Research Institute).